steqeq/0000/docs/how-to/programming_guide.rst

 It enables scientific, academic, and legacy applications, particularly those in high-performance computing, to run on AMD GPUs via HIP.

-For a complete description of the HIP programming language, see the :doc:`HIP programming guide section <hip:index>`.
+For a complete description of the HIP programming language, see the :doc:`HIP programming guide<hip:index>`.